Notes for registered suppliers

 - You should set up and maintain a file for Considerate Constructors Scheme information.

 - If you receive a complaint or comment, deal with it immediately by contacting the person who has complained and try to resolve the issue.
 The Scheme’s administration office may also be able to offer assistance.

 - Your performance will be monitored against the Code of Considerate Practice.
 A copy of the report will be given to you.
 The Monitor is there to help you meet expectations, to assist you in performing beyond basic expectations and to document the highest levels of performance.

 - If there are matters of non-compliance with the Code of Considerate Practice, you will be informed and asked to correct these matters.

-- If you achieve compliance or above in each of the five sections of the Code of Considerate Practice you will receive a Certificate of Compliance or a Certificate of Performance Beyond Compliance after the completion of your registration.
+- If you achieve compliance or above in each of the five sections of the Code of Considerate Practice you will receive a Certificate of Compliance, a Certificate of Performance Beyond Compliance or a Certificate of Excellence after the completion of your registration.